ajdavies73/H2B_FUCCI2a-Nucleus-Segmentation-and-Cell-Cycle-Analysis/README.md

 _**Fig. 1: H2B_FUCCI2a_MCF7 cells expressing the H2B_FUCCI2a tricistronic cell cycle reporter system.** **(A)** Schematic depiction of the H2B_FUCCI2a tricistronic construct stably expressed by the H2B_FUCCI2a_MCF7 cell line used in this experiment.
 Figure created with BioRender.com. **(B)** Schematic representation of the overall ‘colour’ of the H2B_FUCCI2a_MCF7 cell nuclei throughout the cell cycle based on the relative levels of mCherry-hCdt1 and mVenus-hGeminin.
 Figure created with BioRender.com. **(C)** Representative 40X epifluorescence image of a sample of GL2i-treated cells, showing the differential interference contrast (DIC) image overlaid with the epifluorescence images of mCerulean-H2B, mCherry-hCdt1 and mVenus-hGeminin. **(D)** Merge of the DIC image and the epifluorescence images in each of the three channels. **(E)** Merge of the DIC image and the epifluorescence images in the RFP (mCherry-hCdt1) and YFP (mVenus-hGeminin) channels, showing the overall ‘colour’ of the nuclei in the sample based on the relative levels of mCherry-hCdt1 and mVenus-hGeminin in each cell.
 Arrow 1 demonstrates a ‘green’ nucleus in S/G2/M phase in which the fluorescent signal and thus level of mVenus-hGeminin exceeds that of mCherry-hCdt1; arrow 2 demonstrates a ‘red’ nucleus in G1 phase in which the fluorescent signal and thus level of mCherry-hCdt1 exceeds that of mVenus-hGeminin; arrow 3 demonstrates a ‘yellow’ nucleus in early S phase in which the fluorescent signals of mVenus-hGeminin and mCherry-hCdt1 are approximately equal. **(F)** Merge of the epifluorescence images in the RFP (mCherry-hCdt1) and YFP (mVenus-hGeminin) channels.
 All scale bars represent 50 μm._

-# Section One - Methods to obtain per-nucleus and background fluorescence intensities in each channel
+# Section 1 - Methods to obtain per-nucleus and background fluorescence intensities in each channel

 1. CellProfiler pipeline
 2. ImageJ segmentation method

 Highlight advantages/disadvantages of each.

-## CellProfiler Method
+## Section 1A - CellProfiler Method

 ### CellProfiler pipeline